nmcuong166/NewFoods/README.md

 # NewFoods
-ChickenTemplate create by Cuong Dinh cao
-The project is created by NMCuong and Phu.
+The project is created by NmCuong and Phu.
 The project ís scraffold for buiding website commercial, news, mobile etc...
 The technology in this project include:
 - Backend : Asp.net core 2.2, Entity Framework core 2.2, sql server 2019,JWT json token
 - ForntEnd: Angular 7.0